Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Well-Typing

 \begin{definition}[Well-Typed GLP Program with Subtyping] A typed GLP program $P=(Cs,D)$ is \temph{well-typed with subtyping} if it satisfies Definition~\ref{def:well-typed-program} with ``well-typed clause'' replaced by ``well-typed clause with subtyping'' (Definition~\ref{def:well-typed-clause-subtyping}). \end{definition}

 \begin{remark}[Subtyping Variance] The coinductive structure of Definition~\ref{def:subtyping} embodies the standard variance principle: covariant in output positions (the subtype's functors must be contained in the supertype's), contravariant in input positions (at mode inversion points, the containment direction reverses).
-This matches the variance of session type subtyping~\cite{gay2005subtyping}, where output types are covariant and input types are contravariant. \end{remark}
+This matches the variance of session type subtyping~\cite{gay2005subtyping}. \end{remark}

-Next, we establish the connection between the semantics of a well-typed program and its type.